aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 using Aspose.Words.DigitalSignatures;
 using Aspose.Words.Vba;
 using Aspose.Words.Lists;
+using Aspose.Words.Comparing;
+using Aspose.Words.Notes;
+using Aspose.Words.Loading;
 {{< /highlight >}}

-For more information on these changes, see the [Aspose.Words for .NET 21.3 Release Notes](https://docs.aspose.com/words/net/aspose-words-for-net-21-3-release-notes/) page.
+For more information on these changes, see the [Aspose.Words for .NET 21.3 Release Notes](https://docs.aspose.com/words/net/aspose-words-for-net-21-3-release-notes/)  and [Aspose.Words for .NET 21.4 Release Notes](https://docs.aspose.com/words/net/aspose-words-for-net-21-4-release-notes/) pages.

 {{% /alert %}}

-## Aspose.Words for .NET 21.1, 21.2, 21.3
+## Aspose.Words for .NET 21.1, 21.2, 21.3, 21.4

 Aspose.Words 21.1 expands loading and saving options and improves document display capabilities.

 Aspose.Words 21.2 enhances font properties, improves find and replace options, and expands possibilities when converting documents.

 Aspose.Words 21.3 expands rendering and reporting options, and improves interaction with styles and child nodes of the StructuredDocumentTag.

+Aspose.Words 21.4 improves rendering and conversion features, and enhances the ability to work with a ranged structured document tag.

 ### Rendering